YBoran24/CryptoTracker/RENDER_DEPLOYMENT.md

 2. **Port in use errors (EADDRINUSE)**:
    - The application is now configured to use the PORT environment variable provided by Render
    - Make sure you're not hardcoding ports in your application
-   - If deploying frontend and backend separately, ensure they use different ports
+   - Frontend uses port 3000, backend uses port 10000
    - If the error persists, the application will automatically try PORT+1

 3. **Missing files during build**: